 Curate playlists based on a wide range of game search criteria

-The Search Plays feature of Game Pass is literally a search engine for NFL games.
-You can watch specific plays or create playlists based on search results.
+The Search Plays feature of Game Pass is a search engine for NFL games.
+You can watch targetted plays or create playlists based on search results.
 When searching games you can specify the following search criteria:

-How to create a playlist for a specific player
+How to create a playlist for a particular player

 Let's say I'm evaluating a player for my 2018 fantasy football draft: New Orleans Saint Michael Thomas.
 Specifically, I want to view all passing plays involving Michael Thomas for the 2017 season.
 In this scenario, I'd configure the following filters: